-• Never leave the fresh air fan turned off or use the air recirculation for long periods of time; the air in the vehicle interior will not be refreshed.
+Never leave the fresh air fan turned off or use the air recirculation for long periods of time; the air inside the passenger compartment will not be refreshed.

-- Switch the air conditioner off if you think it may be broken.
+- Switch the climate control system off if you think it may be broken.
 This will avoid additional damage.
-Have the air conditioner checked by a specialised workshop. - Repairs to the air conditioner require specialist knowledge and special tools.
-SEAT recommends visiting a Technical Service. - Do not smoke when air recirculation is switched on in vehicles with an air conditioner.
+Have the air conditioner checked by a specialised workshop. - · Repairs to the air conditioner require specialist knowledge and special tools, SEAT recommends visiting a Technical Service. - .
+Do not smoke when air recirculation is switched on in vehicles with a climate control system.
 The smoke taken in could lie on the cooling system vaporiser and on the activated charcoal cartridge of the dust and pollen filter, leading to a permanently unpleasant smell.

 - When the cooling system is turned off, air coming from the outside will not be dried.
 To avoid fogging up the windows, SEAT recommends leaving the cooler (compressor) on.
 To do this, press the AC button.
-The button lamp should light up. - If the humidity and temperature outside the vehicle are high, condensation can drip off the evaporator in the cooling system and form a pool underneath the vehicle, this is completely normal and there is no need to suspect a leak. - Keep the air intake slots in front of the windscreen free of snow, ice and leaves to ensure heating and cooling are not impaired, and to prevent the windows from misting over.
+The button indicator should light up. - If the humidity and temperature outside the vehicle are high, condensation can drip off the evaporator in the cooling system and form a pool underneath the vehicle, this is completely normal and there is no need to suspect a leak. - Keep the air intake slots in front of the windscreen free of snow, ice and leaves to ensure heating and cooling are not impaired, and to prevent the windows from misting over.